wumke/react-native-local-notifications/README.md

 * datetime (String): The date + time to show the notification, as a string in the format 'yyyy-mm-dd hh:mm'.
 * sound (String): Which sound is played: '' or 'silence' for vibration only, any other value for default alarm sound.
 (Future releases: your own custom sounds, name-based!)

+####Add custom sounds:

+Convert your ringtone to .caf and .mp3 file formats.

+__iOS__: Add yoursound.caf to the Resources folder of your xcode project.
+__Android__: Add yoursound.mp3 to the 'raw' folder

+Use 'yoursound' as string for the sound parameter.

+####Hidden/extra data:

+When you need to include custom, non-visible, data (for example object id's) to your notifications provide the optional 'hiddendata' parameter to createNotification/updateNotification.

+The value will be available as hiddendata (Android) or userData.hiddendata (iOS) when you click the notification.

+Note that 'hiddendata' must be a string, so if you want to include json objects you need to encode/decode the data yourself.

 ## Versioning

 This project uses semantic versioning: MAJOR.MINOR.PATCH.
 This means that releases within the same MAJOR version are always backwards compatible.
 For more info see [semver.org](http://semver.org/).

+## Licence

+MIT (see LICENCE file)

+## Release notes

+#### 2.0.0

+Breaking changes
+- none

+New features / Updates
+- Changed licence to MIT
+- Custom sounds
+- Hidden data
+- Set Android notification icons type/name

+Fixes
+- Readme delete notification example